-The Strain-gauge load cells have undergone tremendous improvements during the last years and have become more accurate and responsive.
-There are a variety of strain-gauge load cells available, and in some applications, they may be better suited for an installation due to their smaller size and simplified mechanical integration.
+Strain-gauge load cells have undergone tremendous improvements during the past few years.
+With advanced filtering technology in combination with a SONIC junction box, strain-gauge load cells have become more accurate, even surpassing the EMFR technology.
+There are a variety of strain-gauge load cells available which may be better suited for an installation due to their smaller size and simplified mechanical integration.